 DoD Environment in the News

-ESTCP released a solicitation on February 12, 2013, requesting proposals for demonstration of installation energy technologies.
-FY 2014 funds are available through a competitive process to Federal and private organizations.
-The due date for all pre-proposals is Thursday, March 28, 2013.
-More information about the solicitation is available at www.serdp-estcp.org/Funding-Opportunities/ESTCP-Solicitations/Installation-Energy-Solicitation.
+ESTCP released solicitations on February 11, 2014, requesting proposals for demonstration of environmental and installation energy technologies.
+FY 2015 funds are available through a competitive process to both Federal and private organizations.
+The due date for all pre-proposals is Tuesday, April 1, 2014.
+More information about the solicitations is available at www.serdp-estcp.org/Funding-Opportunities/ESTCP-Solicitations.